 Corales Golf Club, located at Puntacana Resort and Club, is an 18-hole, Tom Fazio-designed course that makes the most of the tropical landscape.
 Included are six sprawling oceanfront holes that feature inspirational views of coral cliffs and the sapphire Caribbean Sea, while the remainder of the meticulously landscaped course meanders around small lakes, quarries, and lush greenery.
 There’s no doubt this upscale facility ranks among the very best in the Dominican Republic and is one of the world’s most outstanding golf experiences.

-We found the course to be well set-up and challenging, with something for virtually every skill level.
-These impressive greens were fast and some of the truest we’ve ever played, so it’s understandable the PGA’s Fed Ex Cup would include Corales in their schedule (as they do annually, with this year’s event scheduled for March 25 – 31, 2019).
-If you’re in Punta Cana that week, be sure to check it out.
+We found the course to be well set-up and challenging with something for virtually every skill level.
+These impressive greens were fast and some of the truest we’ve ever played, so it’s understandable the PGA’s Fed Ex Cup would include Corales in its schedule.

 Teeing off takes longer here simply because of the hypnotizing views, especially of the oceanfront holes.
 But that’s okay because you don’t want to rush your way around, it’s so beautiful you’ll want to soak it all in, particularly when you reach the final 3 holes of Devil’s Elbow.
 For an extraordinary finish, the 18th hole offers a memorable challenge by playing across the Bay of Corales, where thundering ocean waves crash against the cliffs and spray high into the air.
 The waters are so intensely blue they almost look photoshopped.